AlexMost/fresh-monads/README.md

 ### Either monad
 Has two value constructors: Right and Left.

-**Right** - continues computation and passes new value to the next function in sequence.
+**Right** - continues computation and passes a new value to the next function in sequence.

 **Left** - stops computation and returns some information about the reason of interrupting computation.